dennissxz/data-science-handbook/12-probabilities/91-exponential-families.md

 - Jarque–Bera test

+- Test for zero skewness, zero excess kurtosis.

+Multivariate case:

 - Check whether the squared generalized distance as defined below follows a chi-squared distribution by a Q-Q plot (necessary and sufficient conditions for very large sample size))

   $$
   d_{i}^{2}=\left(\boldsymbol{x}_{i}-\overline{\boldsymbol{x}}\right)^{\prime} \boldsymbol{S}^{-1}\left(\boldsymbol{x}_{i}-\overline{\boldsymbol{x}}\right)
   $$

+  Again, correlation coefficient can be used to quantity the linearity of the points.

 - Check each Principal Component (PC) for univariate normality (necessary condition; and if the sample size n is large enough, a sufficient condition)
-- Test for zero skewness, zero excess kurtosis.

 ### Transformation to Near Normality